Bone Density Test Information

 - Disease or conditions such as rheumatoid arthritis, Cushing’s disease, malabsorption syndrome, hyperparathyroidism, or chronic inflammatory conditions

-Bone density tests are used to detect calcium levels, bone loss, and structure fragility, and to assess future fracture risk.
+Bone density scans are used to test calcium levels, bone loss, and structure fragility, and to assess future fracture risk.

 The information acquired from a bone density test is incredibly useful for physicians when determining if a patient has osteoporosis or osteopenia, or is at risk for compromised bone structure in the future.

-It’s important to educate yourself about bone loss symptoms, exercises, and treatment to help prevent the degradation of your body.
+It’s important to educate yourself about bone loss symptoms, exercises, and treatment to help prevent the degradation of your body and bones.

 What Happens During my Bone Density Test?

-At the time of booking, you will be asked to wear clothing that does not contain any metal (snaps, buttons, zippers) for your appointment.
-If you forget the day of your exam, you may be asked to change into a gown when you arrive; we do not want any metal on your clothing.
+At the time of booking your test, you will be asked to wear clothing that does not contain any metal (snaps, buttons, zippers) for your appointment.
+If you forget the day of your exam, you may be asked to change into a gown when you arrive; we do not want any metal on your clothing during the test.

 You will be weighed and your height measured before your scan.
 Our scanning beds have a maximum weight restriction of 300 pounds.
 If you are over 300 pounds, we can instead scan your wrist.

 The scan should take approximately 10 minutes.
-Please remain as still as possible for your scan, as movement may blur the images.
+Please remain as still as possible for your bone density exam, as movement may blur the images.

 Using dual-energy X-ray absorptiometry, we will calculate your bone mineral content.
 If there is any chance that you are pregnant, please talk to your doctor before coming in for your bone density scan.

-A scanner will pass over you and examine your lower spine or hip or, if we’re completing the modified version of the exam, we will scan your wrist.
+A scanner will pass over you and examine your lower spine or hip or, if we’re completing the modified version of the test, we will scan your wrist.

-After the scan is complete, one of our radiologists will review the results and send a detailed report to your doctor.
-We try our best to send the results as soon as possible, usually within one business day.
+After the scan is complete, one of our radiologists will review the results and send a detailed report of the test to your doctor.
+We try our best to send the test results as soon as possible, usually within one business day.

 Important Bone Density Test Notes for Patients